 SHERRY P BRODER ESQ, DIRECTOR SECRETARY

-I’ll let you “do the math” on most of those names.
+I’ll let you “do the math” on those names.
 In addition to the Cohen Foundation’s deep involvement in the Jewish community, it also “provid[es] support to historically and systematically disadvantaged individuals and communities” and is a primary financier of the Immigrant and Refugee Funders Group.
 Other organizations that have been the recipients of the Foundation’s largesse include: Catholic Charities of Maine, African Women Development, the Congregation Etz Chaim, the ACLU of Maine, Documenting Maine Jewry, Maine Family Planning Abortion Aid, Planned Parenthood, Greater Portland Workforce Initiative, Equality Maine, the Greater Portland Immigrant Welcome Center, Jewish Community Alliance of Southern Maine, Immigrant Legal Advocacy Project, Maine Equal Justice Partners, the Maine Jewish Museum, Maine Jewish Film Festival, Maine Access Immigrant Network (MAIN), New Mainers’ Tenants Association, Shalom House, the Maine Center for Economic Policy, the University of Southern Maine, and the University of Maine School of Law.
 The University of Maine School of Law, which received $125,000 from the Sam L. Cohen Foundation last year and $500,000 in 2017, in turn uses its infusion of cash to sponsor events such as the Justice for Women Lecture Series in conjunction with the Maine Jewish Film Festival and Empower the Immigrant Women, as well as the Maine Immigrants’ Rights Coalition (MIRC) and several of the state’s private colleges.
 The lecture series engages in naked political advocacy as well as endeavors to:

 Raise awareness about issues of justice for women and girls in Maine including: